-Studies in Photography begin with a comprehensive introduction to photographic principles, an exploration of photography as a device for communicating information, ideas and personal insights, and an introduction to the basic materials and processes of photographic practice.
+Studies in Photography explore photography as a device for communicating information, ideas, and personal insights, and introduce you to the basic materials and processes of photographic practice.

 Browse related subjects to Photography

 Choose an area that you are interested in and learn how UC's extensive range of study options can let you study what you want to.

 Learn foundations and techniques of graphic design, create a portfolio of work that interests you, and participate in workshops, projects, and community art ...